 - The Third Target hit #4 on the Publishers Weekly hardcover fiction best-seller list, and spent two months as the #1 best-selling work of fiction in the Christian market in North America.

 Joel married his college sweetheart, Lynn, in June of 1990.
 Together, they made their home in the Washington, D.C. area for 24 years.
-They have four sons — Caleb, Jacob, Jonah, and Noah — and moved as a family to Israel in August 2014 after becoming dual U.S.-Israeli citizens.
+They and their four sons — Caleb, Jacob, Jonah, and Noah — now live in Israel.

 - For more information on conferences Joel organizes, please visit www.epicenterconference.com.